 ..The average MP who is eligible to collect a parliamentary pension takes in a very comfortable $49,985 a year.
 In fact, there are 70 ex-MPs who collect more than $70,000 a year.

 Looks like a career in federal politics can be fairly lucrative!
 What are your thoughts?
-It seems that if you include the lucrative pension and other benefits that MPs are offered, they are paid in the same salary range as Doctors!If you would like to read more articles like this, you can sign up for free my newsletter service below (we will not spam you).
+It seems that if you include the lucrative pension and other benefits that MPs are offered, they are paid in the same salary range as Doctors!If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).